Pulling back information geometry: The geometry of generative models

 gives shortest paths that follow the data as distances grow with the model uncertainty \citep{arvanitidis:iclr:2018, hauberg:only:2018}.
 An example of a shortest path $\gamma(t)\in\Z$ computed under this metric is shown in Fig.~\ref{fig:riem_geom_example} and the respective curve on the corresponding expected manifold $\mu(\gamma(t))\in\M\subset\X$.

 Previous work has, thus, focused on \emph{pulling back} the Euclidean metric from the observation space to the latent space using the reparametrization of the Gaussian decoder.
 This is, however, intrinsically linked with the simple reparametrization of the Gaussian, and this strategy can only extend to location-scale distributions.
-We propose an alternative, principled way of dealing with stochasticity by changing the focus from observations to distributions, leveraging the metrics defined in classical information geometry.\looseness=-1
+We propose an alternative, principled way of dealing with stochasticity by changing the focus from the observation space $\X$ to the parameter space $\HH$ associated to the distribution of the decoder, leveraging the metrics defined in classical information geometry.